zijianhuang/TraceHub/README.md

 This project delivers TraceHub, TraceHubSlim, HubTraceListener and TraceHub Console out of the box, as well as 3 NuGet packages for you to make your own Trace Hub in one of your existing ASP.NET Websites.

 ### TraceHub
-is to provide centralized logging for Web and service applications through extending System.Diagnostics of .NET Framework.
+is an ASP.NET MVC Web application to provide centralized logging for Web and service applications through extending System.Diagnostics of .NET Framework.
 Traces from service applications could be displayed in TraceHub’s logging page.

 ### TraceHubSlim
-is a slim version of TraceHub, containing only 1 Web page, and no built-in authentication.
+is single page ASP.NET Web application, containing only 1 HTML page, and no built-in authentication.

 ### HubTraceListener
-is a derived from TraceListenerBase of Essential.Diagnostics, while Essential.Diagnostics is an extension of System.Diagnostics, providing structured tracing and logging.
-Your .NET applications utilizing System.Diagnostics can utilize TraceHub through HubTraceListner without you altering one line of application codes, since trace listeners could be injected through app.config.
+is a derived class from TraceListenerBase of Essential.Diagnostics, while Essential.Diagnostics is an extension of System.Diagnostics, providing structured tracing and logging.
+Your .NET applications utilizing System.Diagnostics.Trace or TraceSource can utilize TraceHub through HubTraceListner without you altering one line of application codes, since trace listeners could be injected through app.config.

 ### TraceHub Console
 is a Windows console application that displays traces aggregated in TraceHub which will push traces to the Console when traces arrive.
 The Console is an alternative to TraceHub’s logging page.